Tyler799/Morrowind-2020/Morrowind_2019.md

 ## Load Order

-If you've followed this guide to the letter, your (almost!) final load order of ACTIVATED .esps should look something like this:
+We currently do not have a reccommended load order for Morrowind 2019.
+Recommendations are welcome for this section!

-[TODO]
+# Misc Other Info

-## Other mods
+## Other Mods

 Not satisfied with just a graphics overhaul?
 Here are some other mods you might want to try.
 Please, PLEASE read the mod pages for the following mods.
 Simply downloading and installing everything here could very well make your game laggy and/or unstable, especially if you don't use a proper load order.
 I do not play with all of the below mods myself anymore, but have played most of them in the past.
 Some I've never played at all, but they do come highly recommended and endorsed by the community.